GibranBenitez/IPN-hand/README.md

 [__IPN Hand: A Video Dataset and Benchmark for Real-Time Continuous Hand Gesture Recognition__](https://arxiv.org/abs/2005.02134)
 <br>
-[Gibran Benitez-Garcia](gibranbenitez.github.io), Jesus Olivares-Mercado, Gabriel Sanchez-Perez, and Keiji Yanai
+[Gibran Benitez-Garcia](https://gibranbenitez.github.io), Jesus Olivares-Mercado, Gabriel Sanchez-Perez, and Keiji Yanai
 <br>
 arXiv 2020

-This paper proposes the first real-time style transfer algorithm that can transfer...
+This paper proposes the [__IPN Hand dataset__](https://gibranbenitez.github.io/IPN_Hand/), a new benchmark video dataset with sufficient size, variation, and real-world elements able to train and evaluate deep neural networks for continuous Hand Gesture Recognition (HGR).
+With our dataset, the performance of three 3D-CNN models is evaluated on the tasks of isolated and continuous real-time HGR.
+Since IPN hand contains RGB videos only, we analyze the possibility of increasing the recognition accuracy by adding multiple modalities derived from RGB frames, i.e., optical flow and semantic segmentation, while keeping the real-time performance.

 ### Introduction video (supplementary material):